cbush06/book-notes/prag_prog/preface.md

 ## What Makes a Pragmatic Programmer?

 > **What do you gain by taking the time to think about how you do your work?**<br/>
 > The reward is a more active involvement with a job you love, a feeling of mastery over an increasing range of subjects, and pleasure in a feeling of continuous improvement.
-Over the long term, your time investment will be repaid as you and your team become more efficient, write code that’s easier to maintain, and spend less time in meetings. — Hunt, pg. xx
+Over the long term, your time investment will be repaid as you and your team become more efficient, write code that’s easier to maintain, and spend less time in meetings. — pg. xx

 1. Developers have their own strengths and weaknesses.
 Each will craft a personal environment (editors, IDEs, languages, OS, scripts, etc.).
 2. Pragmatic Programmers: